Eurofurence

 Eurofurence (commonly abbreviated EF) is a furry convention, initially held in changing places in Europe every year, but staying in Germany since 2004.
 It was originally started in 1995 as a private gathering by nineteen European furry fans who met on the Internet.
-Attendance has been steadily rising since then, to 6,712 at Eurofurence 29 (held in 2025), making it the largest furry convention outside the United States and eighth largest worldwide.
 The name of the convention derives from its then-contemporary American counterpart ConFurence, emphasising the European nature of the gathering.

-Since the year 2000, Eurofurence is no longer organized by individual persons but rather by the German Verein Eurofurence e.V., which serves as an administrative body for the convention.

-Contrary to most American furry conventions, Eurofurence traditionally took place at youth hostels.
-In 2007, Eurofurence was first held at a hotel (the Hotel Ringberg in Suhl).
+As of 2019 Eurofurence was organized by volunteer efforts.